NgoJunHaoJason/book-summaries/the_software_craftsman.md

 **Not only customer collaboration, but also productive partnerships**

-We do not believe in the employer/employee type of relationship.
+We don't believe in the employer/employee type of relationship.
 We believe in a partnership, in which the company is the customer and the software developer is the one providing a service.

 Although extremely important, writing code is just one of the things we need to do to help the project succeed.
 Other things include: